quicwg/ops-drafts/draft-ietf-quic-manageability.md

 datagrams containing the QUIC handshake, then examine each of the datagrams in detail.

-In the nominal case, the QUIC handshake can be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, as shown in {{fig-handshake}}.
+The QUIC handshake can normally be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, as shown in {{fig-handshake}}.